surenenfiajyan/ordered-map/README.md

 # OrderedMap
 ## Description
-An implementation an orderd map in JS
+An implementation of an orderd map in JS.
 ## How to use
 Modern JS supports [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object, which is useful in a lot of cases as a fast associative key - value storage.
 However it doesn't support ordering by keys.
 OrderedMap adds this functionality, it supports all the methods that a normal Map has and is compatible with it.